Brian Dooreck MD

 How do eating behaviors and habits cause gas?

-The act of opening the mouth and swallowing air is what causes gas and bloating, so taking a look at your diet and habits that involve opening the mouth unnecessarily will solve the issue.
+Opening the mouth and swallowing air causes gas and bloating, so looking at your diet and habits that involve opening the mouth unnecessarily will solve the issue.

 What behaviors lead to gas?